rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ## Conclusion

 In this part, we saw how we could virtualize an already running system by configuring the VMCS fields separately for each logical core.
-Then we use our hypervisor to change the result of CPUID instruction and monitor every access to control registers or MSRs.
+Then we used our hypervisor to change the result of the **CPUID** instruction and monitor every access to control registers or MSRs.
 After this part, our hypervisor is almost ready to be used for a practical project.
 The future part is about using the Extended Page Table (as described previously in the 4th part).
-I believe most of the exciting works in hypervisor can be performed using EPT because it has a special logging mechanism, e.g., page read/write access detection and many other cool things you'll see in the next part.
+I believe most of the exciting works in hypervisor can be performed using EPT because it has a special logging mechanism, e.g., page read/write access detection and many other cool things you'll see in the next parts.

-Before finishing, I have to say.
-I'm neither a System Programmer nor a Hypervisor Developer, so please tell me about the mistakes in the comments section, this way, you can help me and many other readers to reduce the misconceptions.

 See you in the next part.